 A team for any catastrophe

-We have a variety of contractors licensed and trained in responding to a wide variety of catastrophes, whether it’s a natural disaster, major accident, or something manmade, including:
+We have a variety of service providers licensed and trained in responding to a wide variety of catastrophes, whether it’s a natural disaster, major accident, or something manmade, including:

 - Blizzards/ Ice storms